DigitalPublishingToolkit/NN09/md/10Rules.md

 2. A computer will make copies of all the data it operates with, and so the internet is basically a huge assemblage of copying machines.
 In the digital world, practically everything we come into contact with is a copy.
 This huge copying apparatus is growing more powerful every year, and will keep on replicating more and more data everywhere.
 We can no longer control where our data travels.

 3. Some say that these huge quantities of data spinning around have become far too vast for anyone to evaluate any more.
 That is not true.
 Thanks to Big Data and machine learning algorithms, even the most mundane data can be turned into useful information.
 In this way, conclusions can be drawn from data that we never would have guessed it contained.
-We can no longer control how our data is interpreted.
+We can no longer anticipate how our data is interpreted.

 In other words, data we never knew existed will find channels that were not intended and reveal information that we would never have thought of